What can I do with my promo slots?

 - Content: Deep-link the user straight into the content you're talking about

 Different filter, different banner

 Likewise, you might wish to speak differently to users in different parts of your app.
 We’ve catered for this, too, by allowing you to set specific promos for each filter.
 This not only allows you to present a more diverse range of messages, as you’re not limited to just one for each kind of subscriber, but also to further tailor your messaging to that specific position in the user journey.

 On the add a promotional slot screen shown above, click the placement tab.
 You’ll then have the following options.

 Publish: Ticking this makes your promo live, so only check this once you’re happy that everything is set up correctly.

 Feeds: Should your app be consuming multiple feeds, you’re able to target these specifically.
 In general these settings don’t need to be changed.

 Filters: This is where you can target a promo slot to one or more filters.
 Simply tick the box of the filter(s) this promo is relevant to.
 There’s also a handy "show everywhere" box if you feel the messaging is relevant across your userbase.

 Platforms: Self explanatory.
 There’s no reason you can’t use the same promo image across all platforms, but if you do wish to diversify the messaging by platform, you have those capabilities.

-We also offer a promo slot in our table of contents.
-This enables to communicate to your users where they spend most of their time, in an actual edition.
+Table of Contents: This allows you to speak to your users where they spend most of their time, in an actual edition.
 Nestled on top of the contents list in the left-and slide out menu, this is a prime location for engaging with your audience.